 In the seven volumes of his excellent ‘Outsider cycle’ (1956-1966), Wilson demonstrates the phenomenological method.
 “Husserl has shown that man’s prejudices go a great deal deeper than his intellect or his emotions.
 Consciousness itself is ‘prejudiced’ – that is to say, intentional.” (ibid. p 54).
 So, in order to really experience phenomena, we have to grasp it, like a hand picking up an object.
 This selectivity is so deeply entrenched in our perceptions that we fail to see it operating and think that things just ‘happen’.
 But it is not so: perception is intentional, rather like an arrow fired by an archer.
 The illustration below shows this selectivity in action, as we can choose to see either the faces or the vase, rather like flipping a coin.

 Husserl’s name for the archer who fires the arrow of intentionality was borrowed from Kant – the ‘transcendental ego.’
-This is the ‘I’ which presides over consciousness and which both Husserl and Wilson maintain can be detected by a subtle process of filtering out mental prejudices.
+This is the ‘I’ which presides over consciousness and both Husserl and Wilson insisted that it can be detected by a subtle process of filtering out mental prejudices.
 This existence of an I, a “real you” has been rejected by most post-war philosophers.
 The turn away from Brentano and Husserl’s notion of intentional perception into the gloomy relativism of postmodernism has been one of the more depressing abdications of responsibility in the present age.
 Wilson has the interesting suggestion that there is little difference between these thinkers and “charlatan messiahs” such as the ‘Reverend’ Jim Jones and David Koresh: “The conclusion that emerges is that if the definition of a messiah is one who is more concerned with collecting disciples than with the truth of what he is saying, then most of France’s post-war intellectual gurus qualify as messiahs rather than philosophers… [their followers] being expected to nod in agreement as they are subjected to a barrage of increasingly absurd propositions.”
 (Below the Iceberg, chapters cut from The Devil’s Party).
 This is an important insight, and goes far in explaining the slightly ludicrous nature of philosophy, post – Nietzsche and Husserl.
-He sees the slide from Brentano and Husserl’s intentionality into Existential absurdity and ‘postmodernism’ as a series of subjective prejudices masquerading as natural, objective observations.
-Wilson’s idea is to continue Husserl’s foundation work away from all subsequent misconceptions and to locate it in the real world, the world of lived experience.
+Wilson saw the slide from Brentano and Husserl’s intentionality into Existential absurdity and ‘postmodernism’ as a series of subjective prejudices masquerading as natural, objective observations.
+Wilson’s idea was to continue Husserl’s foundation work away from all subsequent misconceptions and to locate it in the real world, the world of lived experience.
 (Husserl called this the ‘lifeworld’ or lebenswelt).
-This can be seen in his assertion that philosophy is intuition aided by intellect.
+This can be seen in his assertion that philosophy is “intuition aided by intellect”.
 It can also be observed in his presentation.
 His books have a conversational tone; they are “keen to speak plainly in the language of the common man”.

 Acknowledging the existence of the ‘transcendental ego’, the I (or genius or the “true will” as mystics call it) – Wilson locates it not at any specific part of the brain but as a synthesis between the left and right hemispheres.
 To simplify greatly, you could say that the left brain constructs perception like a Renaissance painting with it’s fixed perspective point, and objects receding into the distance, as in linear space; the right brain perceives space in the manner of a Cubist painting – the viewer “taking a stroll” around the object and seeing all sides simultaneously.
 Westerners still perceive ‘reality’ with the Renaissance aesthetic of perspective, but this is little more than stage scenery.
 Wilson has a good literary metaphor to describe the difference between the two hemispheres.
 L. H. Myers “called it ‘the near and the far’ (in the novel of that title).
 The young Prince Jali gazes out over the desert in the light of the setting sun, and reflects that there are two deserts, ‘one that was a glory for the eye, another that it was a weariness to trudge’- the near and the far.”
 (Frankenstein’s Castle, p.
 15).
 He goes on to say that ”the horizon, with all it’s promise, is always ‘the far’.
 The near is trivial and boring.” (ibid.)